deanishe/zothero/README.md

 You probably shouldn't edit the `CITE_STYLE` or `LOCALE` variables yourself, as there's no guarantee the value you set is actually available.
 Adjust them using the `zotconf` keyword.

+**Note**: Due to the way Alfred works (as of v3.5.1), it can take a few seconds for Alfred to notice that you've changed settings via the workflow itself (as opposed to directly editing them in the configuration sheet).

 |      Variable     |                       Meaning                        |
 |-------------------|------------------------------------------------------|